ckeditor/ckeditor5-angular/README.md

 A simple component that simplifies the usage of [CKEditor 5](https://ckeditor.com/ckeditor-5/) in Angular 2+ projects.

+**Note** This is development preview.
+There might be some small bugs and the API might change a little bit.

 ## Usage

 1. In your existing Angular project, install the CKEditor component: